numToStr/snm/README.md

 After generating the completions, please follow your shell instructions on how to load and use them.

-## Contributing
+## 🤝 Contributing

 PRs are always welcome.
-You can help me by adding more tests 🤞.
+You can help me by adding more tests :).

 First, You need to install rust toolchain via [rustup](https://rustup.rs/).

+> Minimum Supported Rust Version (MSRV): 1.54.0

 -   **Setup**